Dooskington/grubbnet/README.md

 Initially, it was an internal crate for a [multiplayer RPG.](https://dooskington.com/dev-log/0)

 Grubbnet abstracts socket code, keeps track of connections, and delivers everything back to the developer in a nice list of events.
+In addition to handling network events (such as client connects and disconnects), handling incoming packets is is as easy as grabbing an iterator over the incoming packet queue.

+## Headers and Packets
 Instead of dealing with raw bytes, Grubbnet operates based on packets that the developer can define.
-The developer also defines the serialization method, so you can send json, xml, binary, or whatever else you want.
-Handling these packets is as simple as grabbing an iterator over the incoming packet queue.
+You can turn a struct into a packet by implementing the `PacketBody` trait, then defining the serialization and deserialization that you want.
+Since this functionality is in your hands, you can use whatever form of serialization/deserialization that you want.
+At runtime, a packet header is created, your serialized packet body is tacked onto that, and the complete packet is sent across the wire.

+Packet headers are 3 bytes (2 bytes for a 16 bit body size, and 1 byte for an 8 bit packet id).
+In the future, I'd like to allow developers to also define their own header for more flexibility.
+The header allows Grubbnet to recognize when it's being sent a packet, what the packet type is, and how many bytes it needs to wait for before it has all the data required to reconstruct the packet.
+After this happens, the packet id and (still serialized) body are handed back to the developer through the incoming packet queue, and they can do as they please with it.

 ## Usage
  Add this to your `Cargo.toml`: